For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 And, of course, copper oxidizes quickly, even when it’s just hanging from a rack in the kitchen.
 Frequent cleaning is required to keep copper pans looking good, whether they’re being used or not.

-Many will allow an exterior patina to build up between polishing sessions while others like the bright, shiny appearance of a pan that’s been polished with every wash-up.
-Check out our post on how to caring for copper cookware for detailed instructions on cleaning and polishing your favorite pieces.
+Many will allow an exterior patina to build up between polishing sessions, while others like the bright, shiny appearance of a pan that’s been polished with every wash-up.
+Check out our post on how to care for copper cookware for detailed instructions on cleaning and polishing your favorite pieces.

 Last but not least, there’s the cost issue as well.

-Given copper’s outstanding properties and value (which rank it with gold and silver in the periodic table), the durability and longevity of a pan made from this metal, and naturally, its mesmerizing appearance, the cost is understandable.
+Given copper’s outstanding properties and overall value (it is ranked with gold and silver in the periodic table, after all), the durability and longevity of a pan made from this metal, and naturally, its mesmerizing appearance, the cost is understandable.
 I haven’t purchased any skillets made of silver or gold recently, but I’m guessing they’d be pretty pricey too…

 Properties to Ponder When Considering Copper